tengla/rethinkdb-traits/README.md

 # rethinkdb-traits
-A (tiny) framework to compose rethinkdb queries.
+A (tiny) framework to compose rethinkdb queries with node.js

 ## To install
 ```shell